svn2github/akismet/trunk/readme.txt

 = 3.1.11 =

 * Fixed a bug that could cause the "Check for Spam" button to skip some comments.
+* Fixed a bug that could prevent some spam submissions from being sent to Akismet.

 = 3.1.10 =
 *Release Date - 1 April 2016*